-• Innovative technologies and standards that improve the seabed data value chain and maximise benefits for GEBCO and the broader community.
+Innovative technologies and standards that improve the seabed data value chain and maximise benefits for GEBCO and the broader community.

-3.3 Establishing global infrastructure to develop capacity
+Establishing global infrastructure to develop capacity

-GEBCO aims to assist in developing capacity, mobilise contributors facilitate an enabling environment to engage users and decision-makers from all sectors in the development and use of science-based solutions.
-Through its endorsement of the mission statement both the UNESCO/IOC and IHO, GEBCO supports capability and capability development, including through the support of the Nippon Foundation GEBCO alumni network.
-This will be accomplished via stakeholder engagement, communications, and capacity development / training.
+GEBCO aims to assist in developing capacity and mobilising contributors to facilitate an enabling environment to engage users and decision-makers from all sectors in the development and use of science-based solutions.
+Through its endorsement of the mission statements of both UNESCO/IOC and IHO, GEBCO supports capability and capability development.
+This includes supporting the Nippon Foundation GEBCO alumni network.
+GEBCO will work to establish the global infrastructure required to develop capacity through stakeholder engagement, communications, and capacity development and training initiatives.